-- the syntax and semantics of this call is identical to its URL based couterpart. - the 'source' string can contain wildcards, as described above. - on error conditions on any of the expanded list of source entries, the respective error described in the URL version of the method is thrown - the state of the operations on the other elements of the expanded entry list is undefined. - if source expands to multiple entries, then the target URL MUST specify a directory otherwise a 'BadParameter' exception is thrown.
+- the 'source' string can contain wildcards, as

+- on error conditions on any of the expanded list of source entries, the respective error described in the URL version of the method is thrown - the state of the operations on the other elements of the expanded entry list is undefined. - if source expands to multiple entries, then the target URL MUST specify a directory otherwise a 'BadParameter' exception is thrown.